TypeStrong/dts-bundle/README.md

 	// - used to declare module & import/require
 	name: 'cool-project',
 	// path to entry-point (generated .d.ts file for main module)
+    // if you want to load all .d.ts files from a path recursively you can use "path/project/**/*.d.ts" *** Experimental, TEST NEEDED, see "All .d.ts files" section
 	// - either relative or absolute
 	main: 'build/index.d.ts',